JoJo (singer): Early life

-Joanna Noëlle Levesque was born on December 20, 1990, in Brattleboro, Vermont, but raised in Keene, New Hampshire, and Foxborough, Massachusetts.
-She is of French-Canadian, English, Scottish, Irish, and Polish descent.
+Joanna Noëlle Levesque was born on December 20, 1990, in Brattleboro, Vermont, but raised in Foxborough, Massachusetts.
+She is of Polish, French and Irish descent.
 Her father, Joel Maurice Levesque (January 8, 1955 – November 14, 2015), sang as a hobby, and her mother, Diana Levesque (née Blagden) sang in a Catholic church choir and was trained in musical theater.
 JoJo's parents divorced when she was four years old, and she was raised as an only child by her mother.
 The name JoJo was a childhood nickname.

 As a child, JoJo listened as her mother practiced hymns.
 She started singing when she was two years old by imitating everything from nursery rhymes to R&B, jazz, and soul tunes.
 As a child, JoJo enjoyed attending Native American festivals and acted locally in professional theaters.

-At age seven, JoJo appeared on the television show Kids Say the Darndest Things: On the Road in Boston with American comedian and actor Bill Cosby, and she sang a song from singer Cher.
-After auditioning in the television show Destination Stardom, JoJo sang Aretha Franklin's 1967 hit "Respect" and "Chain of Fools".
-Soon after, The Oprah Winfrey Show contacted her, inviting her to perform.
-At age eleven, she performed on Maury during a "kids-with-talent" episode in 2002.
+In 1998, JoJo appeared on the television show Kids Say the Darndest Things: On the Road in Boston with American comedian and actor Bill Cosby, and she sang a song by singer Cher.
+In 1999, she auditioned on the television show Destination Stardom, singing Aretha Franklin's 1967 hit "Respect" and "Chain of Fools".

+In 2001, JoJo recorded a demo disc titled Joanna Levesque which features covers of soul and R&B songs.
+The following year, she performed on Maury during a "kids-with-talent" episode.

 Career

-1998–2005: Beginning and JoJo
+2003–2005: JoJo

-At age six, JoJo was offered a record deal, but her mother turned it down because she believed JoJo was too young for a music career.
-After appearing on various talk shows, the McDonald's Gospelfest, performing Whitney Houston's "I Believe in You and Me" and competing on the television show, America's Most Talented Kids (losing to Diana DeGarmo), record producer Vincent Herbert contacted her and asked her to audition for Blackground Records.
-During her audition for Barry Hankerson, Hankerson told her that the spirit of his niece, the late singer Aaliyah, had brought her to him.
-She was signed to the label, and had recording sessions with producers The Underdogs and Soulshock & Karlin.
-JoJo's live demo, Joanna Levesque, recorded in 2001, features covers of soul and R&B songs, including Mack Rice's 1965 "Mustang Sally", Etta James's 1989 "It Ain't Always What You Do (It's Who You Let See You Do It)", Aretha Franklin's 1968 "Chain of Fools" and 1969 "The House That Jack Built", The Moonglows' 1956 "See Saw", Stevie Wonder's 1972 "Superstition", and The Temptations' 1975 "Shakey Ground".
+In mid-2003, JoJo competed on the television show America's Most Talented Kid (losing to Diana DeGarmo).
+Record producer Vincent Herbert contacted her and asked her to audition for Blackground Records.